vgist/vgist.github.io/_posts/2014-05-23-homebrew-formula-for-goagent.md

     edit:
         vim #{etcfile}

-    if you want to [dns].enable = 1, you need install pip, and then run: pip install dnslib
+    if you want [dns].enable = 1, you need install pip, and then run: pip install dnslib
         pip install gevent
     EOS